Seminar Series

 - Wednesday, 23 Nov 2022, at 16:00, Rod Burns, Codeplay Software & Andrew Mallison, Intel

-Title: The SYCL GPU Vision
+Title: The SYCL GPU vision

 This talk is a follow-up to the group’s oneAPI workshop.
 While the workshop provides a platform for SYCL users, this talk targets a broader audience—those who might want to learn about SYCL from a high-level perspective.
 For in-person participants from Durham, the speakers will be available after the talk for 1:1 conversations around SYCL.
 These will be convered by an NDA.

-Abstract: The following will be covered:- oneAPI and SYCL and the heterogeneous landscape;
+- oneAPI and SYCL and the heterogeneous landscape;

 - oneAPI on Intel;